Posted on :: Tags: , , , ,

 An optional prefix “!” which negates the pattern; any matching file excluded by a previous pattern will become included again.

-We use effect field is to tag the pattern either as Ignore or a Whitelist pattern.
+We use the effect field to tag the pattern as either an Ignore or a Whitelist pattern.

 pub enum PatternEffect {